-- Tick the day the drugs are given and draw a line to indicate the period for which the drugs are given. - Whenever possible, make drugs dispensing dates coincide with follow-up appointments (bacteriological, clinical, etc.). - Keep the card in the facility. - To anticipate potential problems, give a few extra days of treatment in case patients are unable to come to get their drugs as scheduled.
+- Tick the day the drugs are given and draw a line to indicate the period for which the drugs are given. - · Whenever possible, ensure drug dispensing dates coincide with follow-up appointments (bacteriological, clinical, etc.). - · Keep the card in the facility. - · To anticipate potential problems: give a few extra days of treatment in case patients are unable to come to get their drugs as scheduled.